 The Concordia University Irvine Great Commission Summit exists to teach, equip and connect pastors and church leaders to be effective ministers of the Gospel amid the changing dynamic of global Christianity.

-The 2014 CUI Great Commission Summit was a two day church leadership event (held June 2-3) designed to engage pastors and lay leaders to better understand their place within the global Christian church so that they can better grow where they are planted.
+The 2015 CUI Great Commission Summit is a two-day event designed to engage pastors and lay leaders to better understand their place within the global Christian church so that they can better grow where they are planted.

 - Learn the Biblical and relational principles behind the why and the what of the work being done, and how those principles and relationships are contributing to growth

-- Appreciate, in order to emulate, the spiritual vitality of those that are a part of God’s Kingdom where growth and movement are occurring, and recognize how spiritual vitality relates to the growth taking place
+- Appreciate, in order to emulate, the spiritual vitality of those that are a part of God’s Kingdom where movement is occurring, and recognize how spiritual vitality relates to the growth taking place

 - Understand the cultural realities and “seasons” that are contributing to the growth in a particular country or place

-Applying What Is Learned to Your Own Church
+Applying What Is Learned to Your Own Context

 - Learn how to contextualize, (and do some contextualizing and applying of) the principles learned, to the North American mission field